eastmaels/steemblog.github.io/_posts/account/deanliu/2017-12-08_if-btc-were-a-company-its-market-cap-would-rank-10-in-the-world-now-293b.md

 - - -

-This page is synchronized from the post: [If BTC were a company, its market cap would rank #10 in the world now (293B)](https://steemit.com/@deanliu/if-btc-were-a-company-its-market-cap-would-rank-10-in-the-world-now-293b)
+This page is synchronized from the post: ['If BTC were a company, its market cap would rank #10 in the world now (293B)'](https://steemit.com/@deanliu/if-btc-were-a-company-its-market-cap-would-rank-10-in-the-world-now-293b)